mjdrushton/atsim-potentials/docs/user_guide/combining_potentials.rst

 	Plot showing Si-O pair-potential and its electrostatic and short-range components.
 A small separations it becomes attractive which is unphysical.

 The first step to using ``exp_spline`` is to choose appropriate detachment and attachment points.
-This is perhaps best done plotting the two potential functions to be splined.
-The :ref:`as.buck <potable-buck>` and :ref:`as.zbl <potable-zbl` curves in :numref:`fig_spline_components`\ a, show that detachment and attachment at separations of 0.8 and 1.4 may be appropriate.
+This is perhaps best done by plotting the two potential functions to be splined.
+The :ref:`as.buck <potform-buck>` and :ref:`as.zbl <potform-zbl>` curves in :numref:`fig_spline_components`\ a, show that detachment and attachment at separations of 0.8 and 1.4 may be appropriate.

 .. figure:: figures/exp_spline_components.*
 	:name: fig_spline_components